nubunto/nubunto.github.io/docs/deno/deno.md

 I also started developing [NGBS](/projects/ngbs), my own version of command line tooling using Deno.
 I'll keep an eye out on how to explore it more.

+I wish everyone used this and that Deno was the default way of running JavaScript on the server.
+I guess time will help here...

 ## Links

 * [Cliffy](https://cliffy.io/): command line framework